rpenley/rpenley/README.md

 # Skills
 ## I am proficient in a large variety of languages and design paradigms on both the frontend and backend.
 Examples include
-- single page applications such as ReactJS/AngularJS and SASS with tools like gulp and webpack
+- Single page application frameworks such as ReactJS/AngularJS and SASS with orchestration tools like gulp and webpack
 - Python with Flask
 - Node with Express
 - Java with Hibernate